kasparsklavins/Hunter/README.md

 ##Direct Download
 First of all, you really should use composer..
 But if you insist, then just copy the content from `src` folder into your project

----
 #Data Format
-All data is returned as an instance of `stdClass`.
+All data is returned as an associated array.
 ##Problem format
 * `id` Problem ID
 * `number` Problem number